-You should format your higher education cover letter so that it can be read easily if sent over email, a PDF is the best as it can be opened and viewed exactly how you created it.
-This is a good rule of thumb to remember if you intend to attach it to the email or application website.
+You should format your higher education cover letter to be read easily if sent over email.
+A PDF is the best as it can be opened and viewed precisely how you created it.
+Remembering this is a good rule if you intend to attach it to the email or application website.

-It may be best practice to copy and paste your cover letter into the body of the email to ensure that the hiring manager reads it, they may not open the cover letter as an attachment, and instead, go straight to the resume.
+It may be best practice to copy and paste your cover letter into the email body to ensure the hiring manager reads it.
+They may not open the cover letter as an attachment and instead go straight to the resume.

 The overall layout should follow the suggestions below:

-A cover letter is your opportunity to be more personal and speak as if you were having a conversation, however, do not make it too lengthy.
+A cover letter allows you to be more personal and speak as if you were having a conversation; however, do not make it too lengthy.
 Ensure you keep your resume to one page in length.
-This single page encompasses three to four paragraphs that describe your intention, your qualifications and accomplishments, and a closing.
+This page encompasses three to four paragraphs describing your intention, qualifications, accomplishments, and a closing.

 Address to Hiring Manager

-Whenever possible, while you are researching information about the position and the institution, make note of who may be reading your application.
-Some hiring managers may not care that the letter is addressed specifically to them.
+While researching information about the position and the institution, note who may be reading your application whenever possible.
+Some hiring managers may not care that the letter is explicitly addressed to them.

-Why take the chance and leave their name out when it could be important to the person reading your cover letter.
-If the name is not listed in the job description, contact the Department or Human Resources to find out whom it should be addressed to.
+Why take the chance and leave their name out when it could be critical to the person reading your cover letter?
+If the name is not listed in the job description, contact the Department of Human Resources to determine to whom it should be addressed.

 First Paragraph / Opening Sentence

-The first paragraph of your cover letter should state the position you are applying for, the institution you are applying to, and the reason you are the right candidate for the job.
-Add in your applicable educational background if the job description requires a Bachelor’s or Master’s degree.
+The first paragraph of your cover letter should state the position you are applying for, the institution you are applying to, and why you are the right candidate for the job.
+Add your applicable educational background if the job description requires a Bachelor’s or Master’s degree.

 The example below uses strong language and markets the professional for the Dean of Students position.
-This is the opportunity to briefly display what you can offer the college or university with regards to their mission.
+This is the opportunity to briefly display what you can offer the college or university regarding its mission.

 Middle Paragraphs – Include Achievements

-The 2nd and 3rd paragraphs should be used to describe your relevant qualifications and highlight your accomplishments.
+The 2nd and 3rd paragraphs should describe your relevant qualifications and highlight your accomplishments.
 Make sure they pertain to the desired position.
 This is where examples of how your skills, experience, or research directly correlate with what the employer is looking for.

-Over the last two years at State College, I have successfully increased donations by more than 80% bringing in over $1 million to the college”.
+Over the last two years at State College, I have increased donations by more than 80%, bringing over $1 million to the college”.

-Each of the middle paragraphs should describe why you are uniquely qualified for the position using keywords from the job posting itself.
+Each middle paragraph should describe why you are uniquely qualified for the position using keywords from the job posting.
 There are two options to fulfill this opportunity: bullet point and narrative.

-Bullet points are great if you want to catch the eye of the reader quickly and can concisely describe your accomplishments in about four bullet points.
-Using a narrative is another approach if you want the hiring committee to remember a story.
-Either option is acceptable; it simply depends on how you want to describe your experiences.
+Bullet points are great if you want to catch the reader’s eye quickly and concisely; describe your accomplishments in about four bullet points.
+Using a narrative is another approach if you wish the hiring committee to remember a story.
+Either option is acceptable; it depends on how you describe your experiences.

 Example Accomplishments and Paragraph

-- Established a variety of innovative and successful academic programs to attract and retain students, reinforced educational offerings, and enhanced academic professional development.
+- Established innovative and successful academic programs to attract and retain students, reinforced educational offerings, and enhanced intellectual professional development.

 - Spearheaded an academic growth program, enhanced curriculum development, and organized grant and funding initiatives.

 “My experience in the English Department has enabled me to become a skilled writer by concentrating in literature for both my undergraduate and graduate programs.
-I am excited to incorporate the technologies I have utilized in my teaching, and am eager to work with new systems.
-Organization and leadership are vital in order to successfully balance multiple projects and demands, and this expertise has made my career much more rewarding.”
+I am excited to incorporate the technologies I have utilized in my teaching and am eager to work with new systems.
+Organization and leadership are vital to balance multiple projects and demands successfully, and this expertise has made my career much more rewarding.”

-When thinking about writing your achievements in paragraph form, think of them using the CAR analogy: CHALLENGE-ACTION-RESULT.
+When writing your achievements in paragraph form, think of them using the CAR analogy: CHALLENGE-ACTION-RESULT.

 Final Paragraph / Closing / Thank You

-The final paragraph is where you thank the reader for their consideration and request the opportunity to meet in person.
+In the final paragraph, you thank the reader for their consideration and request the opportunity to meet in person.
 This is also the place for that final push, the last opportunity to tell the reader that you are the right candidate.